Bone health and cancer

-If cancer treatments have affected your bone health, you may find it helps to talk about it with other people.
+If cancer treatments have affected your bone health, you may find it helpful to talk about it with other people.
 Sharing your thoughts and feelings with others can help them too.
-Just hearing about how you have coped and what you have done to manage your bone health could be very helpful to someone in a similar situation.
+Hearing about how you have coped and what you have done to manage your bone health could help someone in a similar situation.

 There are also opportunities to influence future healthcare by sharing your experiences.
-Ways you can do this include:
+You could do this by:

 - volunteering with a cancer charity

-- letting NHS staff know what you think about the care you received, or the care you would like to have received.
+- telling NHS staff what you think about the care you received, or the care you would like to have received.

 You may also like to join the Macmillan Online Community.